Traditional Moussaka recipe with eggplants (aubergines) and potatoes

 6. Remove the béchamel pan from the stove and stir in the egg yolks, salt, pepper, a pinch of nutmeg and the most of the grated cheese.
 Reserve some cheese to sprinkle on top!
 Whisk quickly, in order to prevent the eggs from turning an omelette!
 Season with salt to taste.
 Take one spoon full of béchamel and stir it in the meat sauce.
 Set the béchamel sauce aside.

-7. Now its time to assemble the moussaka.
+7. Now it’s time to assemble the moussaka.
 For this moussaka recipe you will need a large baking dish, approx. 20x30cm / 8x12inch and 8cm/3 inch deep).
 Butter the bottom and sides of the pan and layer the potatoes first (if you’re using them), then half the eggplants.
 Pour in all of the meat sauce and spread it out evenly.
+Don’t forget to remove the cloves and the bay leaf!.
 Add a second layer of eggplants, top with all of the béchamel sauce and smooth out with a spatula.

 8. Sprinkle with the remaining grated cheese.
 Preheat you oven at 180C/350F and bake your musaka for about 60 minutes or until its crust turns light golden brown.
 Even though it will be really hard to do so, you should wait for the moussaka to cool down and be just warm to the touch before cutting into pieces.
 This will prevent the béchamel sauce from pouring out when you’re cutting your pieces.